Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 To pass your alpha, beta, and live assessments you usually need to explain:

-- how the service has used the GOV.UK design patterns, front-end tool kit and GOV.UK style guide
+- how the service has used the GOV.UK design patterns, frontend toolkit and elements

 - show you’ve got a start and end page on GOV.UK and that both are optimised for users